-UWS admits new students into the EdD-CMHC program in fall (October) and spring (April) academic terms.
+UWS admits new students into the EdD-CMHC program in fall (October), spring (April), and summer (July) academic terms.
 Applicants should carefully review the program's selection criteria to ensure they are making the best possible presentation of their qualifications.
 The application for admission is available on the UWS website.